1. Help Center

 When will my 1099-K form be available?

-What to do if I am a non-USA resident but I hold a bank account in the USA?
+What should I do if I am a non-USA resident but hold a bank account in the USA?

 How do I update my account so it’s reported under my business name and EIN?

 NOTE: Edit your information for the current fiscal year and click Save.
-Note, that Veem is unable to make any changes to your 1099-K after March 31.
+Veem is unable to make any changes to your 1099-K after March 31.

 What if I have multiple Veem accounts?